-"Before quarantine, I bought so many weights that I basically have a full gym in my spare bedroom — but they take up a ton of space that I don't have," says Gerren Liles, a New York City-based certified personal trainer, master instructor at Equinox and founding trainer of the Mirror.
+"Before quarantine, I bought so many weights that I basically have a full gym in my spare bedroom — but they take up a ton of space that I don't have," says Gerren Liles, CPT, master instructor at Equinox and founding trainer of the Mirror.
 "Adjustable dumbbells present a great convenience when it comes to smaller workout areas."

-Here are some trainer-approved adjustable dumbbells for all different weight ranges and price points and what to look for when you're shopping.
+Here are some trainer-approved adjustable dumbbells for all different weight ranges and price points.
+Plus, get tips on what to look for when you're shopping.